BryanZWu/flash-triangle-attention/README.md

 the attention weights, through which we wish to propagate gradients.

+NOTE: As of 2025-02-24, only the forward pass is implemented.

 ### Input Format
 - Query (Q): `(Batch, Heads, L1, L2, Dims)`
 - Key (K): `(Batch, Heads, L1, L2, Dims)`